ianarsenault-tn/Plex-Discord-Music-Bot/README.md

     ```
   ## On Windows:
 1. Save the script as setup.bat in the root directory of your project.
-2.Ensure you have the following files in the same directory:
+2. Ensure you have the following files in the same directory:
    - plex_discord_bot.py
    - requirements.txt
    - configuration.env.example